Low-Residency Master of Fine Arts in Creative Writing (MFA)

 Located on a beautiful arboretum that offers rich opportunities for reflection and meditation, Chatham is a fantastic place to write.
 Filled with beautiful parks, nestled between three rivers, and surrounded by natural and cultural areas as varied as the Appalachian Trail, the Allegheny National Forest, the Amish and Pennsylvania Dutch countryside, and a bit of the coast of Lake Erie, Pittsburgh offers many opportunities for writers.

 Each year, our award-winning faculty lead creative writing field seminars that offer Low-Residency MFA students the opportunity to travel to the United States and other parts of the world and generate creative work about the experience.
 Past and current field seminars include trips to Costa Rica, Israel, New Zealand, Greece, India, Turkey, and Vietnam.

 Students also have the opportunity to work on The Fourth River, Chatham's literary journal, under the guidance of experienced publishing professionals.
-In 2011, students earned publications by interviewing publishing writers and participated in designing and managing content for The Fourth River's website.
+Students can earn publications by interviewing publishing writers and participating in managing content for The Fourth River's website.

 The Summer Community of Writers, a ten-day intensive residency in Pittsburgh, is required of all low residency MFA students.
 The residency is composed of genre-specific craft sessions, workshops, lectures, readings and one-on-one conferences with mentors.
 More information about the upcoming residency will be posted soon.
 Past and current featured writers are listed below.